malixian/clockwork/README.md

 ## 3. Disable CUDA JIT

-None of the models we feed to Clockwork should have CUDA PTX code (JIT'able code) -- to make sure, set the CUDA_CACHE_DISABLE environment variable
+None of the models we feed to Clockwork should have CUDA PTX code (JIT'able code) -- to make sure, set the `CUDA_CACHE_DISABLE=1` environment variable

 ## 4. Disable GPU frequency autoscaling